chrxh/alien/README.md

 # Minimal system requirements
 An Nvidia graphics card with compute capability 5.2 or higher is needed.
 Please check [https://en.wikipedia.org/wiki/CUDA#GPUs_supported](https://en.wikipedia.org/wiki/CUDA#GPUs_supported).

+# Installer
+An installer for 64-bit binaries is provided for Windows 10: [download link](https://alien-project.org/media/files/alien-installer.zip).

+In the case that the program crashes for an unknown reason, please refer to the troubleshooting section in [alien-project.org/downloads.html](https://alien-project.org/downloads.html).

 # How to build the sources
 The build process is mostly automated using the cross-platform CMake build system and the vcpkg package manager, which is included as a Git submodule.